-When reviewing an applicant’s transcript, we always keep in perspective the context in which the student is studying — courses available, grading structure, requirements, etc. We know full well that schools have adapted to remote learning with a variety of different instructional and grading models.
+When reviewing an applicant’s transcript, we always keep in perspective the context in which the student is studying — courses available, grading structure, requirements, etc. We know full well that schools adapted to remote and hybrid learning with a variety of different instructional and grading models.
 We will look to understand how courses and grades have been impacted.
 No student’s chances at admission will be impacted by the changes in learning and grading that have been out of their control.

 2. Is your college considering dropping the SAT/ACT requirement if they have not already and how will test scores be evaluated?

 We have been test optional for over a decade and during that time, we’ve left it up to the applicant to decide if they would like us to use their standardized test scores in our review of their application.
 When submitted, standardized testing is but one of many factors we weigh when evaluating a student’s application.
 When testing is withheld, we simply focus our review on all of the other parts of the application without judging the student’s decision to withhold the scores.